ashkan-mokarian/mowa-keras/README.md

 after these steps, a $experimentdir/output directory should be created, where different outputs of the model together with some default analysis plots should exist.

+### HINTS:
+- if the per epoch training is too slow, one way of making it faster is to remove the best model checkpointing callbacks in train.py since:
+    - there is no burn-in implemented in training
+    - two model checkpointing call backs are called for each epoch (val_loss and val_mala_mae_metric) which get trigerred almost every step, especially in the 300/400 starting epochs (However I am not sure yet if a background worker takes care of it implicitely or not, but from debugging observations, they add apprx.
+2 3 secs)

 ### BUGS:
 - might leave gpu memory allocated without showing any process in 'nvidia-smi' output. try `sudo fuser -v /dev/nvidia*` and look for python process running. then `sudo kill -9 $PID`.